interma/interma.github.io/format.markdown

----
-layout: page
-title: Example
-permalink: /example/
----

-# This is a brief md introduction
+This is a brief md introduction

 ## font